Your inbox, on autopilot

 Real prompts, real tool calls, real answers — in your AI assistant of choice.

-Create a disposable alias for signing up to Substack, label it "newsletter".
+Create an alias for signing up to Substack, label it "newsletter".

 Done. x7k9m@email91.com is live and forwarding to your primary inbox.